ManueleBazzichetto/BootVarParty/README.md

-# BootVarParty
+# BootVarParty 🥳

-This repo includes simulations (in R) to compute bootstrapped intervals of partitioned variance
+This repo includes simulations (in R) to compute bootstrapped intervals of partitioned variance!

+The idea is that, as any other quantity (e.g., parameters) estimated from the data, 'partitioned' variance, which is the variance explained by individual or groups of predictors in a linear modelling setting, should be presented along with intervals measuring the uncertainty around this quantity.
+Such intervals give us a measure of precision with which we estimated the true, yet unknown, portion of variance explained by predictors.

+Using bootstrap, we can get an estimate of the sampling distribution of 'partitioned' variance.
+The advantage of using bootstrap is that is a non-parametric technique, so we don't have to come out with a (parametric) model for the estimator of 'partitioned' variance.

+Simulations presented here demonstrate that the estimated amount of variance explained by predictors (or shared by them) largely changes across samples in case of low degrees of freedom.
+So, in case of low sample size or overly complex (high number of parameters) models, our guess on the amount of variance explained by different predictors could be pretty unstable.